 We know navigating medications can be confusing, but skip the gas station pills and weird herbal supplements and just talk to your healthcare provider.
 Getting the right support, advice and medications will be a life-changer.

 If you have other sexual health issues, we can help you find what you need.
-Our online psychiatry platform is a great place to check out therapy.
-We can also help you explore premature ejaculation treatment if you’re getting it up just fine but want to last a little longer.
+Our online psychiatry platform is a great place to look.
+We can also help you explore premature ejaculation treatment if you want to last a little longer.

 Whether you’re switching off an SSRI or not, get professional support today.
 It’ll lift your spirits — among other things.